arcs-njit-edu/docs/docs/faq/FAQs.md

 ??? question "What security measures should I be aware of when using the HPC cluster?"
     - Do not share your login information with anyone else or allow anyone to login with your account.

-??? question "Which directory I land on when I login ?"
+??? question "Which directory will I land on when I login?"
     - You will enter into your home directory named under your UCID.
     - Please note that you are on the login node of Wulver.
 Do not run any computations on the login nodes, as CPU and memory usage are limited per user on these nodes.
 To perform computations, you need to request resources from the compute nodes via [SLURM](slurm.md).